voder-ai/eslint-plugin-traceability/user-docs/migration-guide.md

 Detailed semantics and edge cases (path validation, scoped requirement IDs, and multi-story fixtures) are ultimately governed by your own stories and requirements.
 For typical migrations, this guide together with the plugin’s API reference is sufficient.

+### 3.2 Else-if branch annotations and formatter compatibility

+Versions 1.x of `eslint-plugin-traceability` extend the `traceability/require-branch-annotation` rule to better support formatter-driven layouts for `else if` branches.
+In most projects you **do not need to change existing annotations**:

+- Comments immediately before an `else if` line remain valid and continue to satisfy the rule.
+- When formatters such as Prettier move comments between the `else if (condition)` and the opening `{`, or into the first comment-only lines inside the `{ ... }` block, those annotations are now also recognized and associated with the correct branch.

+If you previously added suppressions or workaround comments around `else if` branches due to formatter conflicts, you can usually remove those workarounds after upgrading to 1.x as long as your annotations live in one of the supported locations.
+For new code, you can place annotations either directly above the `else if` or, when you know a formatter will wrap a long condition, on the first comment-only line inside the consequent block body, which is where the rule places auto-fix placeholders by default.

 ## 4. Test and Validate

 Run your test suite to confirm everything passes: